mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 When troubleshooting npm issues, first run the same command with the `--verbose` flag to confirm what registry you are hitting.

-npm will cache files related to a package to help improve performance. npm will not remove data by itself: the cache will grow as new packages are installed.
-If you are running into issues, consider clearing the cache by running:
+To improve performance, npm caches files related to a package.
+Note that npm doesn't remove data by itself.
+The cache grows as new packages are installed.
+If you encounter issues, clear the cache with this command:

 ```shell
 npm cache clean --force